SwatiDatalance/PowerBI-Sales-Insights-Project/README.md

 # PowerBI-Sales-Insights-Project
-Using SQL Server for analysis

-# Sales Insights Data Analysis Project
+Sales Insights Data Analysis Project
-AIMS grid Management Tool
+Using SQL Server for analysis and  AIMS grid Management Tool

 The sales director is interested in tracking the revenue numbers as well as sales quantity.